-This refers to the character and lifestyle traits of your target audience.
+This refers to the character and lifestyle traits of your target market.
 This is where you really get to know your persona on a personal level.

-You figure their buying habits, personal quirks, behavioral nuances, pet peeves, interests, problems, motivations, favorite activities/websites and more:
+You figure out their buying habits, personal quirks, behavioral nuances, pet peeves, interests, problems, motivations, favorite activities/websites, and more:

 What’s a typical day like for them?